Skip to main content

 /connect

-The current implementation saves the new provider and marks it as current in the config file, but it does not rebuild the in-memory client for the existing session.
-Restart the TUI to actually talk to that provider.
+/connect saves the new provider and marks it as currentProvider in the config file, but it does not rebuild the in-memory client by itself.
+Use /provider <name> to switch immediately, or restart the TUI to start with the saved current provider.
+In hrns exec, -provider <name> uses that provider’s saved default model unless you also pass -model.

 When embedding instead of using the TUI